abhimanyu1111/checking/README.md

 # Check
-This is checking of pushing from local to git.
+This is a check for "How to use cmd for git"